‘Dancing With The Stars’ 2017 Cast: Confirmed Celebrities For Season 24

 — EntertainmentTonight (@etnow) February 25, 2017

 Contradictory reports have surfaced concerning Nick appearing on the show.
-Radar Online published a report a short while ago with a source claiming production wasn’t interested in casting another Bachelor star for Season 24 of DWTS.
+Radaronline published a report a short while ago with a source claiming production wasn’t interested in casting another Bachelor star for Season 24 of DWTS.
 More reports than not, however, have alleged otherwise.
 It’s no secret that Nick would love to be a contestant on the show following his journey in finding love on The Bachelor.

-“I mean, I haven’t given it much thought.
-I think it would be fun, you know?”
-Viall told ET in January about being a contestant on DWTS.

 Get ready for pat the puss to hit primetime: Erika Jayne is joining DWTS! https://t.co/01VxgV1qU6 pic.twitter.com/L61fFijM8G